St. Joan's International Alliance: Catholicism and Women's Suffrage

-The CWSS sought to promote and improve the perception of women’s suffrage among Catholics in England.
-Catholic opinion on women’s suffrage was mixed, among both clergy and laypeople.
-Early on, the Society sought the approval of prominent Catholic clergy, and also worked with other Catholic organizations.
+The CWSS sought to promote and improve the perception of women's suffrage among Catholics in England.
+Catholic opinion on women's suffrage was mixed, among both clergy and laypeople.
+Early on, the Society sought the approval of prominent Catholic clergy, and also worked with other Catholic organisations.
 For example, in December 1911, the CWSS wrote to prominent members of the Catholic clergy, including the Archbishop of Westminster, asking them to consider the social, moral, and religious importance of extending the right to vote to women.
 Also, starting in 1911, the CWSS started sending representatives to the National Catholic Congress.

 The CWSS also worked to challenge anti-suffrage sentiments among Catholic clergy.
-The Reverend Henry Day, for example, opposed women’s suffrage and denied the equality of men and women, and was often quoted in the press.
-In response, the members of the CWSS gathered and passed out CWSS leaflets outside the churches where he preached in Manchester and Liverpool, and also denounced Day’s words by writing to the press.
+The Reverend Henry Day, for example, opposed women's suffrage and denied the equality of men and women, and was often quoted in the press.
+In response, the members of the CWSS gathered and passed out CWSS leaflets outside the churches where he preached in Manchester and Liverpool, and also denounced Day's words by writing to the press.

 Activities

-Soon after its founding, the Catholic Women’s Suffrage Society quickly began participating in the women’s suffrage movement.
-On 17 June 1911 the CWSS joined with other women’s suffrage organizations in the Women’s Coronation Procession.
+Soon after its founding, the Catholic Women's Suffrage Society quickly began participating in the women's suffrage movement.
+On 17 June 1911 the CWSS joined with other women's suffrage organisations in the Women's Coronation Procession.
 Around eighty members of the CWSS participated in the procession, many representing Catholic societies and wearing religious medals and ribbons.
-In 1912, the CWSS joined a demonstration of religious suffrage organizations in a demonstration at Trafalgar Square.
+In 1912, the CWSS joined a demonstration of religious suffrage organisations in a demonstration at Trafalgar Square.

-The CWSS, like other suffrage organizations, adopted a stance on militancy, a controversial and divisive issue for many suffragists.
+The CWSS, like other suffrage organisations, adopted a stance on militancy, a controversial and divisive issue for many suffragists.
 The Society decided to be non-partisan and non-militant, focusing instead on constitutional methods.
 Militant members were allowed to join, on the condition that their militant actions did not represent the CWSS.
 While the Society itself remained committed to non-militant actions, they refused to denounce militant suffragettes, and in fact condemned the mistreatment of imprisoned suffragettes, especially the practice of force-feeding suffragettes on hunger strike.

-Unlike some groups that suspended their direct efforts at suffrage during World War I, the Catholic Women’s Suffrage Society continued to work towards women’s suffrage in England.
-The CWSS’s Annual Report in 1914 states, “it rests with us to see that the position of women is not worse after the war than it was before.”
-Beginning in 1915, the CWSS created its own journal, the Catholic Suffragist, first edited by Leonora de Alberti, which openly promoted women’s suffrage and equal rights.
+Unlike some groups that suspended their direct efforts at suffrage during World War I, the Catholic Women's Suffrage Society continued to work towards women's suffrage in England.
+The CWSS's Annual Report in 1914 states, “it rests with us to see that the position of women is not worse after the war than it was before.”
+Beginning in 1915, the CWSS created its own journal, the Catholic Suffragist, first edited by Leonora de Alberti, which openly promoted women's suffrage and equal rights.